morris/microdb/README.md

 # MicroDB

-MicroDB is a file-based JSON object database, written in PHP.
+MicroDB is a minimalistic file-based JSON object database written in PHP.

 ## Usage